District Goals

 1. Promote, practice and show evidence of the prudent use of the community’s financial resources in GCSC practices.

 2. Maintain a cost containment plan to address deficit spending to maintain at least a 20% cash balance in the Education Fund.
+Make expenditure cuts where necessary to balance revenue to expenditure costs.

 3. Address contractual concerns that create or alleviate unfunded liabilities for GCSC and negotiate changes that need to be examined: